John Scott (composer): Film and television music

+Contemporary classical music

 Scott is also active as a classical composer (having written a symphony, a ballet, four string quartets and a guitar concerto) and as a conductor.
 Orchestras that he has conducted include the London Philharmonic Orchestra, the London Symphony Orchestra, the Royal Philharmonic Orchestra, the Munich Symphony Orchestra, the Berlin Radio Symphony Orchestra, the Budapest Opera Orchestra, the Lubliana Radio Orchestra and the Prague Philharmonic.

 In 2006–2008, Scott served as the artistic director of the Hollywood Symphony Orchestra.

 On 16 October 2013 Scott was presented with a BASCA Gold Badge Award in recognition of his contribution to music.